Azure/azure-powershell/src/Sql/Sql/help/Complete-AzSqlInstanceDatabaseCopy.md

 ```

 ### -DatabaseName
-The name of the instance database.
+Name of the instance database.

 ```yaml
 Type: System.String